 So, what constitutes a significant rainfall event and how did I use the IDF analysis tool to quickly determine the severity of the storm?

 Here’s the simple answer: An IDF curve tells you how rare a given rain storm is.
 Take the storm from the other night.
 It is intuitive to understand the idea of how many mm or inches of rain falls.
-It’s not quite as easy to say how often that storm might occur?
+It’s not quite as easy to determine how often a storm with that level of rainfall might occur.
 Every 1 year?
 2 years?
 Maybe it was a 1-in-10 year event?
 An IDF curves helps to quantify that.

 This is oversimplified.
 Read on for a more detailed explanation.

 An Intensity-Duration-Frequency curve (IDF Curve) is a graphical representation of the probability that a given average rainfall intensity event will occur.